-Comment.
-The introductory portion of subdivision (b) of Section 1951.4 is amended to recognize that a lessee may sublet the property or assign the lessee's interest in the lease whether or not the lease permits it, so long as the lease does not prohibit it.
+Subdivision (b)(1) is amended to recognize that a lessee may sublet the property or assign the lessee's interest in the lease whether or not the lease permits it, so long as the lease does not prohibit it.
 Cf. Section 1995.210 (right to transfer commercial lease absent a restriction).
+Under subdivision (b)(1), a lessor may not include a prohibition against subletting or assignment and thereafter take advantage of the remedy of this section by waiving the prohibition; the lessee must have a legal right to sublet or assign subject only to reasonable limitations from the outset if the landlord is to have the remedy provided in this section.

-Subdivision (b)(2) is amended to impose on the lessee the burden of proof of unreasonableness of a standard or condition at the time and in the manner it is applied.
-The parties may agree to standards and conditions for assignment and sublease.
-Section 1995.260 (transfer restriction subject to standards and conditions).
-Imposing the burden of proof on the lessee is consistent with cases involving the reasonableness standard generally and with the underlying philosophy of this chapter.
-See Coskran, Restrictions on Lease Transfers: Validity and Related Remedies Issues, 100 (1988).
+The parties may agree to express standards and conditions for assignment and sublease.
+Section 1995.260 (transfer restriction in commercial lease subject to standards and conditions).
+Subdivision (b)(2) is amended to make clear that an express standard or condition on transfer is presumed reasonable.
+This is consistent with cases involving the reasonableness standard generally and with the underlying philosophy of this chapter.
+See Coskran, Assignment and Sublease Restrictions: The Tribulations of Leasehold Transfers, 22 Loyola L.A.
+L. Rev. 405, 747 (1989).
 See also subdivision (d).

-Subdivision (b)(2) also is amended to clarify existing law that the lessor may waive a standard or condition on subletting or assignment that is or has become unreasonable and still take advantage of the remedy provided in Section 1951.4.
+Subdivision (b)(2) also is amended to clarify existing law that the lessor may waive a standard or condition on subletting that, although originally reasonable. become unreasonable, and still take advantage of the remedy provided in Section 1951.4.
 See Recommendation Relating to Real Property Leases, 9 Cal.
 L. Revision Comm'n Reports 153, 168 (1969) ("Occasionally, a standard or condition, although reasonable at the time it was included in the lease, is unreasonable under circumstances existing at the time of the subletting or assignment.
 In such a situation, the lessor may resort to the remedy provided by Section 1951.4 if he does not require compliance with the now unreasonable standard or condition.").
-Under subdivision (b)(2) a standard or condition may be reasonable or unreasonable, so long as the lessor does not require compliance with a condition that is unreasonable at the time of the proposed subletting or assignment.
+However, subdivision (b)(2) does not permit the lessor to take advantage of the remedy provided in this section by including in the lease a standard or condition that is originally unreasonable and thereafter waive it; the lessee must have a legal right to sublet or assign subject only to reasonable limitations from the outset if the landlord is to have the remedy provided in this section.

 Subdivision (b)(3) is amended to recognize that the lessor's consent to an assignment or subletting may not unreasonably be withheld, even though the lease does not require reasonableness, if the lease provides no standard for giving or withholding consent.
 Section 1995.250 (implied standard for landlord's consent in commercial lease).
-A lease may provide that the lessor may unreasonably withhold consent if the remedy provided in this section is not being exercised, but that the landlord may not unreasonably withhold consent if the remedy provided in this section is being exercised.
+Under this subdivision a lessor may not take advantage of the remedy provided in this section by including in the lease a clause that gives the lessor absolute discretion or the right unreasonably to withhold consent or that subjects the lessor's consent to unreasonable limitations, and thereafter waiving the clause; the lessee must have a legal right to sublet or assign subject only to reasonable limitations from the outset if the lessor is to have the remedy provided in this section.